Taiwoogbonyomi/Food_Blog/README.md

 * Add functionalities to llow users to view and edit their profiles, including changing their passwords and updating personal information.
 * Allow users to edit their submitted recipes.
 * Implement functionality for users to delete their recipes.
-* Add categories or tags to recipes for better organization and filtering
-* Implement the ability for users to edit their comments.
-* Allow users to delete their comments.
 * Enable users to reply to other users’ comments, creating a threaded discussion.
-* Prevent users from voting multiple times on the same recipe (i.e., they can only upvote or downvote once).
 * Add funtion to allow user search for recipes

 [Back to top](<#table-of-content>)